mxm/flakka/akka-docs/rst/scala/persistence.rst

 Akka persistence is a separate jar file.
 Make sure that you have the following dependency in your project::

-  "com.typesafe.akka" %% "akka-persistence-experimental" % "@version@" @crossString@
+  "com.data-artisans" %% "akka-persistence-experimental" % "@version@" @crossString@

 Architecture
 ============